mochi-hpc/mochi-doc/docs/source/flock/06_bootstrap_file.rst

 =======================

 The "file" bootstrap method allows you to initialize a Flock group by loading a group view from a file.
-This is useful for persisting group membership across restarts or sharing a group view among multiple processes.
+This assumes that a JSON file with the Flock format has been created beforehand.

 When to use
 -----------

 Use the "file" bootstrap method when:

-- You want to persist group membership to disk
+- You have a pre-generated group view file to distribute
 - You're restarting a service and want to restore the previous group
-- You have a pre-generated group view file to distribute
 - You want to bootstrap multiple processes with the same view

 File format